 Atypical teratoid/rhabdoid tumor

-A malignant WHO grade IV embryonal tumor of the CNS comprised of poorly differentiated elements and rhabdoid cells and, by definition, includes inactivation of SMARCB1 (INI1) or (extremely rarely) SMARCA4 (BRG1).
+A malignant World Health Organization grading system IV embryonal tumor of the CNS comprised of poorly differentiated elements and rhabdoid cells and, by definition, includes inactivation of SMARCB1 (INI1) or (extremely rarely) SMARCA4 (BRG1).
 Histologically similar tumors lacking these molecular genetics should be classified as CNS embryonal tumors with rhabdoid features.

 Many of these tumors were probably previously misdiagnosed as MDBs.
 Occurs primarily in infants and children (> 90% are < 5 years of age, with most age < 2 years).
 A minority are associated with primary renal rhabdoid tumor.
 The ratio of supratentorial to infratentorial AT/RTs is 4:3.
 Posterior fossa AT/RTs may occur in the cerebellar hemispheres, cerebellopontine angle (CPA) and brainstem.
 33% have CSF spread at presentation.
 Althogh the prognosis is poor, not all AT/RTs have the same behavior, and at least 2 different molecular classes have been identified.